20 Months Old Baby Food – Ideas, Chart and Recipes

 8. Greens And Citrus Fruits

-Leafy vegetables in a large proportion combined with fruits that are rich in vitamin C work together in providing the kid’s body with iron and helping it absorb within the system effectively.
+Leafy vegetables in large proportion combined with fruits that are rich in vitamin C work together in providing the kid’s body with iron and helping it absorb within the system effectively.
 Red meat is known to do the same job, too.

 9. Bread and Oatmeal